puneetbawa/opensmile-2.3.0/README.md

 python3 generate_prosody.py --wav_dir [wav_dir_file]

---wav_dir is mandatory
+--wav_dir is mandatory with absolute path and no slash at the end

 Step 2:

-python3 csv2txt_format.py [Run the script by pasting where the prosody features are generated to convert them to txt]
+python3 csv2txt_format.py --csv_dir [csv_dir_file]

+--csv_dir is mandatory with absolute path and no slash at the end